 During mosquito season, each week up to 19 mosquito traps are placed strategically throughout the city to survey the total numbers of mosquito species and mosquito-borne disease.
 In addition, property investigations are done at the request of a citizen or City employee or when an inspector identifies an area with potential vector issues.
 See Permanent Trapping Sites.

-Mosquitoes are controlled on public property by eliminating the breeding source, applying pesticides to stagnant water and spraying as necessary for adult mosquitoes.
-The Vector Control Program does not treat private property for insect or rodent problems.
-Map of Spray Zone
+Mosquitoes are controlled on public property by eliminating the breeding source, applying pesticides to stagnant water and spraying as necessary.
+The City does not treat private property for insect or rodent problems.

 Public Information and Education